 As we watch countless new apartment blocks being constructed around the UK capital, it would be easy to think that there’s no demand for three bedroom, semi detached houses with driveways and gardens.
 In fact, the demand for family houses is there, and with the right price and the right marketing, they are attracting a lot of attention from likely buyers.

 Selling houses is different from selling apartments

 A great example of this can be seen in Hayes, where Henry Wiltshire is selling three-bedroom family homes like this one.
-Harry Singh, estate agent at the Hayes office, and long-time resident of UB3, explains more.
+Our estate agents at the Hayes office explain more.
 “It’s relatively easy to buy an apartment – most first-time buyers have saved up for their deposits and then bought an affordable flat that will be easy to sell on.
 It’s important for second-time buyers to remember that they’ll be saving up again as they take on the greater financial responsibility of owning a larger property.
 Fortunately, most second-steppers are motivated by their growing families and go into house-buying in the right frame of mind.”

 The importance of understanding London house prices

 Meanwhile, over in East London, a six bedroom house in E17 has seen a great deal of interest.
-“We received the first offer on the house within forty-eight hours of it appearing on the website,” says Jas Samra, estate agent in the Canary Wharf office.
+“We received the first offer on the house within forty-eight hours of it appearing on the website,” say the estate agents in our Canary Wharf office.
 “More offers have come in since then, and all are very close to the asking price.
 Getting the price right is absolutely key when you’re selling a family house in London.
 Under-pricing is unfair to the sellers, and might make buyers wonder what’s wrong with the house!
 Over-pricing is unlikely to attract anyone – people buying family homes are usually looking for space and value for money.”